bsc-wdc/HP2C-DT/README.md

 ```bash
 ./deployments/deploy_edges.sh
 ```
-#### Local execution
+### Local execution
-This option is meant for testing purposes, and allows to create and deploy broker, server, user interface and opal simulator all together by using a docker compose:
+This option is meant for testing purposes, and allows to create and deploy broker, server, user interface and opal simulator all together by using docker compose:
 ```bash
 ./deployments/deploy_all.sh
 ```
-#### Distributed execution
+### Distributed execution
 1. Create images using the script `docker/create_images.sh`.
 2. Run the created images:
 ```bash